 When taken at mealtimes, the dose of BCAAs will depend on the amount of BCAAs in the meal.
 However, as a general guide, 3-5g of BCAA will be sufficient to initiate MPS rates.3 To maximise synthesis rates to build muscle, BCAAs should be combined with all the other essential amino acids.

 If you’re pregnant or breastfeeding, it’s not recommended that you take BCAAs.
-There has not been enough reliable evidence to suggest it is safe to do so.
+As it is unethical to test on pregnant women, there has not been enough reliable evidence to suggest it is safe to do so.

 Take Home Message